 She began to make plans to leave Antwerp for a free country, especially after the death of her brother-in-law.
 Suspecting that she planned to leave with her entire wealth, Emperor Charles V tried to seize her fortune.
 But Dona Gracia succeeded in leaving Antwerp in 1549 with her daughter, her windowed sister, her niece and most of her wealth.

 Together they traveled to Venice, from which port many vessels left for distant lands where Jews did not need to be afraid of living openly according to their religion.
 Like her nephew, the famous Don Joseph Nasi, who had already found a haven in Turkey and had become one of the mightiest men of Europe as a minister to the sultan, she planned to go to Constantinople.
 But she had to wait a few anxious years before she was able to live in freedom and again in possession of her huge wealth.

 The king of France, a willing tool of the church, was very angry at her slipping away from Antwerp, and more so at her taking most of her wealth with her before he could confiscate it.
-At his instigation, and because of the careless remarks of her own relative, the governors of Venice put her and her family in prison, and confiscated her huge wealth before she could sail for Turkey.
+At his instigation, and because of the careless remarks of her own relative, the governors of Venice put her and her family in prison, and confiscated her huge wealth, before she could sail for Turkey.

-By 1552, Dona Gracia settled in Constantinople, where she became the center of worldwide help to Marranos and Jews in suffering.
-Her wealth was not only used for business, but to buy the favors of princes, opening many doors to the persecuted.
+By 1552, Dona Gracia settled in Constantinople, where she became the center of worldwide help to conversos and Jews in suffering.
+Her wealth was used not only for business, but to buy the favors of princes, opening many doors to the persecuted.
 She fostered Jewish culture, and poets wrote at great length in praise of her many achievements as a patron and helper of Jewry in those dark days.
-She built synagogues, established Yeshivoth and libraries, and supported scholars and students of the Torah.
-She helped to resettle hundreds of Marranos, to enable them to return to their Jewish faith.
+She built synagogues, established yeshivot and libraries, and supported scholars and students of the Torah.
+She helped to resettle hundreds of conversos, to enable them to return to their Jewish faith.